mikenguyen13/data_analysis/_book/21-endogeneity.md

 E(y_{i2}'\epsilon_i) = 0
 $$

-and we have valid instruments, then both the OLS and 2SLS estimators are consistent.\
+and we have valid instruments, then both the OLS and 2SLS estimators are consistent.

-+ The OLS estimator is always more efficient
+-   The OLS estimator is always more efficient

-\+ can use the variable addition test to determine if 2SLS is need (A3a does hold) or if OLS is valid (A3a does not hold)
+-   can use the variable addition test to determine if 2SLS is need (A3a does hold) or if OLS is valid (A3a does not hold)

-Sometimes we can test the assumption for instrument to be valid:\
+Sometimes we can test the assumption for instrument to be valid:

-+ [Exogeneity]($E(\mathbf%7Bz%7D_%7Bi2%7D'\epsilon_i)%20=%200$): Only table when there are more instruments than endogenous variables. + [Relevancy](need%20to%20avoid "weak instruments"): Always testable, need the F-stat to be greater than 10 to rule out a weak instrument
+-   [Exogeneity] : Only table when there are more instruments than endogenous variables.
+-   [Relevancy] (need to avoid "weak instruments"): Always testable, need the F-stat to be greater than 10 to rule out a weak instrument

 Application